hamdij4/dht-logger-testing/README.md

 ## Intro

 The project uses a simulated Arduino Mega 2560 board with an ENC28J60 microchip for ethernet and a DHT11 module for sensor scans.<br>
+An SD is simulated in order to store DHT11 data.
-The remote server is built in native GoLang with a simple UI made with React and Material-UI.
+The remote server is built in native GoLang with a simple UI made with React and Material-UI.<br>
 The project is currently hosted at ``` cc-projecttest.ddns.net ```

 ## Running the project